 - CSR, human rights and international law

 - Social media marketing

-Objectives: The Group and Individual Coaching module is designed as a personal counselling process focusing on finding a master’s thesis topic that fits the content of the MBA Programme as well as the academic and practical interests of the students.
+Objectives: The Group and Individual Coaching module is designed as a personal counseling process focusing on finding a master’s thesis topic that fits the content of the MBA Programme as well as the academic and practical interests of the students.
 The course should enable students to identify and understand which kind of work is suitable for them, their major strengths and weaknesses, and their short-term and long-term career goals following the PDP approach (Personal Development Planning).
-Academic coaches with relevant expertise will support the students in achieving their own academic and personal goals in this MBA programme.
+Academic coaches with relevant expertise will support the students in achieving their own academic and personal goals in this MBA program.